 If you have lots of small, non-skilled jobs such as moving materials around the site and tidying up, why not ask friends and family to pitch in.
-It’s worth rewarding them with some cash or a takeaway.
+Just ensure you reward them with some cash or a takeaway.

 #9 Hire a project manager

-There is a misconception that hiring a project manager will drain your budget.
+There is a misconception that paying someone to manage your project will drain your budget.
 Actually, the opposite is true, they should pay for themselves through cost savings.

-In short, a project manager will ensure your build runs on schedule, your budget is maximised and that trades complete their work to a high standard.
-Discover why hiring a project manager for your project is one of our top self build tips.
+In short, having a single person in charge who’s always on site will ensure your build runs on schedule, your budget is maximised and that trades complete their work to a high standard.
+Discover why hiring a project manager for your self build makes sense.

 #10 Aim for what you consider luxury